norahellstadius/norahellstadius.github.io/README.md

 <br>
 <div style="text-align:center; border: 2px solid #4285f4; padding: 10px;">
   <h2>Out of Distribution Classifier</h2>
   <p>In the exploration of production data, it was discovered that the presence of non-plant images was adversely affecting data quality and reducing the accuracy of deployed models.
 To address this issue, a classifier was developed to filter out unsatisfactory images and ensure that only high-quality images are used for modeling.
 The main objective was to create a model that alerts farmers to retake images classified as out-of-distribution.
 The development process involved experimenting with three different architectures, all utilizing a ResNet50 backbone.
 The training process involved a combination of the imagenet dataset, representing the "other" class, and labeled plant images from the production data.
 Performance evaluation was conducted using metrics such as loss (binary cross entropy), accuracy, and F1 score.
-Among the trained models, the best-performing one was selected for further refinement.To further enhance the chosen model's performance, a fine-tuning process was employed, utilizing non-plant images from the production data.
-This iterative approach aimed to specialize the model's performance to the production data and optimize its ability to accurately classify non-plant images.
+After this initial training, the models underwent further refinement.
+To enhance the models' performance, a fine-tuning process was employed using images the models' performed poorly on.
+This iterative approach aimed to specialize the model's performance to the production data and optimize its ability to accurately determine whether an image contains a plant, or not.
 </p>
 </div>